fbpx

 Opulent surroundings and incredible food await.

-High Tea at Palazzo Versace (image supplied)
+High Tea at Le Jardin (image supplied)

 Doesn’t seem that long ago we were all taking our Christmas trees down and checking how much of a pounding our bank accounts had taken over the festive period, and here we are — another festive/public holiday period already upon us.
 Easter though has to be one of the favourites, right?
 You can voluntarily put yourself into a chocolate-induced comatose and it’s not even frowned upon.
 It is actively encouraged in most cases!